balamanoharb/coding-refresher/README.md

 # coding-refresher

-This repo is made for staying in touch with coding and be ready to solve coding problems and crack interviews any time.
+This repo is made for staying in touch with coding and be ready to crack interviews any time.
 This repo will mainly focus on three languages `Ruby` and `JavaScript` initially. `Python` will be added later.

 > Disclaimer : There is no reason for choosing these three languages except personal interest.